pixelgrade/customify/README.md

 ========
 **A Theme Customizer Booster**

-With Customify you can easily add Fonts, Colors, Live CSS Editor and other options to your theme.
+With Customify, you can easily add Fonts, Colors, Live CSS Editor and other options to your theme.

 ### How to use it?